asidiki/NGINX-INGRESS/README.md

 ### Jenkins Server setup :

-- Open a terminal on your local computer and ssh into your jenkins server using your pem key by running `ssh -i "<yourkey>.pem" ubuntu@<IPADDRESS>`
+- Terraform if successfully deployed, should have outputted the Jenkins server IP.
+Copy and open a terminal on your local computer and ssh into your jenkins server using your pem key by running `ssh -i "<yourkey>.pem" ubuntu@<IPADDRESS>`
 - Verify installation of all the tools that were installed in the bootstrap, ensure you dont get any errors back when you check versions:
   - Jenkins: `jenkins --version`
   - awscli: `aws --version`